-- We assessed whether events or conditions cast significant doubt over the ability of the entity to continue as a going concern. - We obtained Management assessment on going concern assumption. - We obtained and assessed the reasonableness of the Group's cash flows forecasts for incorporation of the Group's operations and plans to address going concern. - We reviewed the Group's going concern disclosures in the financial report for the principal matters casting significant doubt on the Group's ability to continue as a going concern, and the Group's plans to address these matters, and the material uncertainty.
+- We assessed whether events or conditions cast significant doubt over the ability of the entity to continue as a going concern. - We obtained management's assessment on the going concern assumption. - We obtained and assessed the reasonableness of the Group's cash flows forecasts for its operations and the plans to address the going concern issue. - We discussed with Management the plan for additional capital or borrowings to be raised. - We tested cash receipts in relation to the funds raised subsequent to the year end. - We reviewed the Group's going concern disclosures in the financial report for the principal matters casting significant doubt on the Group's ability to continue as a going concern, and the Group's plans to address these matters, and the material uncertainty.